Indonesia dismisses U.N. experts' call to probe alleged abuses in Papua | Law-Order

 - Indonesia

-One of the cases cited was that of a two-year old who died after a gunfight, though separatists and security forces had differing accounts as to how the child died.
 Citing reports that aid to displaced Papuans was being obstructed, the experts called for humanitarian access and for independent monitors and journalists to be allowed access.
+"The experts called for urgent humanitarian access to the region, and urged the Indonesian government to conduct full and independent investigations into abuses against the indigenous peoples."

+Describing the U.N. experts' statement as "biased", Indonesia's permanent mission to Geneva in a statement https://mission-indonesia.org/2022/03/01/press-statement-response-to-the-news-release-by-un-special-procedures-mandate-holders-on-1-march-2022 said the news release disregarded "verifiable data and information" that has already been submitted by Indonesia on the same allegations.
+It denied authorities had obstructed aid or carried out forced displacements and said people had been displaced due to a range of factors including natural disasters and tribal conflict.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)